RBAC

 m = g(r.sub, p.sub) && r.obj == p.obj && r.act == p.act

-Conventionally, the subject token name in the policy definition is sub and placed at the beginning.
-Now, Golang Casbin supports customized token names and places.
-If the subject token name is sub, the subject token can be placed at an arbitrary place without any extra action needed.
-If the subject token name is not sub, e.SetFieldIndex() for constant.SubjectIndex should be called after the enforcer is initialized, regardless of its position.
+By convention, the subject token name in policy definitions is sub and appears first.
+Golang Casbin supports custom token names and positions.
+When the subject token name is sub, place it anywhere without additional configuration.
+For other subject token names, call e.SetFieldIndex() for constant.SubjectIndex after initializing the enforcer, regardless of position.

 # `subject` here is for sub